ContextualAI/examples/02-hands-on-lab/README.md

 ## Hands-on Lab: Creating a Specialized RAG Agent

 Contextual AI lets you create and run specialized AI agents that are powered by your data.
-This notebook introduces an end-to-end example workflow for creating a Retrieval-Augmented Generation (RAG) agent for a financial use case.
+These notebooks introduce an end-to-end example workflow for creating a Retrieval-Augmented Generation (RAG) agent for a financial use case.
 The agent will answer questions based on the documents provided, but avoid any forward looking statements, e.g., Tell me about sales in 2028.

 The full documentation is available at [docs.contextual.ai](https://docs.contextual.ai/)

 You can go through this lab in 30-60 minutes and covers the following topics:

-#### Lab 1: Creating the Datastore and Agent
+### Lab 1: Creating the Datastore and Agent

 In this lab you will learn how to: